 - The guides looked knowledgeable and did a great job finding and showing us the best of Kissama, but they really need to work on communication.
 They didn’t really explain much about the animals, the plants or the park…

-We were lucky enough to see a big herd of elephants, roughly 10 to 15, and two beautiful giraffes, one of them drinking water in a waterhole.
-Besides these two we also got to see elands, Zebras, several kinds of antelopes, monkeys and wildebeest (fighting which was incredibly cool).
-The park also offers a boat ride, for those still wanting more safari activities.
+We were lucky enough to see a big herd of roughly 10 to 15 elephants and two beautiful giraffes, one of them drinking water in a waterhole.
+Besides these two, we also saw elands, Zebras, several kinds of antelopes, monkeys, and wildebeest (incredibly cool fighting).
+The park also offers a boat ride for those still wanting more safari activities.
 We didn’t try it, but you can spot crocodiles, manatees, hippos, and turtles in the Kwanza river.

-Overall the Safari is worth for the natural beauty and the park itself, but the tour can be improved.
+Overall the Safari is worth the natural beauty and the park itself, but the tour can be improved.
 We believe that this will happen if more tourists come and enable the Park and Guides to improve.

 Post-Kissama National Park Safari activities